Is your baby struggling with the six-month sleep regression? Learn why the 6 month sleep regression occurs and how to get your baby sleeping again!

 At your baby’s half birthday, they are learning so many new milestones that are so fun to witness!

-Six month olds are busy learning new things—rolling from front-to-back and back-to-front, crawling or scooting all over the place, babbling like it’s nobody’s business, and soon they’ll start sitting up on their own without toppling over!
+Six month olds are busy learning new things—rolling from front-to-back and back-to-front, crawling or scooting all over the place, babbling like it’s nobody’s business, and soon they’ll start sitting up on their own without toppling over.

 It’s all so much fun to watch as a new parent and also so much for their little brain and body to be taking in at once.

 Whether it’s rolling, teething, or other developmental milestones, your growing baby has plenty of good reasons to slip into the 6-month sleep regression.
-Then again, some babies (and parents) never eschedxperience this common sleep regression.
+Then again, some babies (and parents) never experience this common sleep regression.
 Lucky you!

-Why is My 6-Month-Old Suddenly Not Sleeping?
+Why is My 6-Month-Old Not Sleeping Well Anymore?

 As with most other regressions, the 6-month sleep regression is largely due to your baby’s natural physical and cognitive growth.